Intel's smartphone guru angles for smooth landing

 CRACKING THE CODE

-Worldwide smartphone processor sales came to $2.24 billion (1.43 billion pounds) in the third quarter, according to market research firm Strategy Analytics.
+Worldwide smartphone processor sales came to $2.24 billion in the third quarter, according to market research firm Strategy Analytics.
 That's a pittance compared with Intel's $14.7 billion in revenue in the same quarter.

 But smartphone sales are expected to grow 32 percent next year, according to IHS iSuppli, while some experts see marginal PC microprocessor demand growth at best.